-Para Nordic skiing includes both cross country skiing and biathlon in the Paralympic world.
+Para nordic skiing includes both cross country skiing and biathlon in the Paralympic world.
 As is the case for alpine, there are classification for physically and visually impaired athletes.
 Races are held in distances from one to 20 kilometres along with relays in both sports

 CROSS COUNTRY